 The ATO states "STP offers the ability to streamline your reporting as opposed to having a number of separate reporting processes, to help you achieve efficiencies of real-time reporting and help with your compliance processes."
-Essentially, it's a new way for employers to report tax and super information to the Tax Office every time you pay your employees.
+Essentially, it's a new way for employers to report tax and super information to the ATO every time you pay your employees.

 STP applies to:

-A payment to an employee, such as salary or wages
+- A payment to an employee, such as salary or wages

-Remuneration to the director of a company
+- Remuneration to the director of a company

-Return-to-work payment to an individual
+- Return-to-work payment to an individual

-Termination payments to employees
+- Termination payments to employees

-Unused leave paid
+- Unused leave paid

-Parental leave pay
+- Parental leave pay

-Payment to an employee under the Seasonal Labour Mobility Program
+- Payment to an employee under the Seasonal Labour Mobility Program

 Other non-mandatory details that can also be provided to the ATO under STP reporting include:

-Reportable employer superannuation contributions
+- Reportable employer superannuation contributions

-Reportable fringe benefit amounts for employees
+- Reportable fringe benefit amounts for employees

-Payments made to contractors outside the payroll (contractors paid through the payroll are to be reported through STP)
+- Payments made to contractors outside the payroll (contractors paid through the payroll are to be reported through STP)